rw-ciena/import_yocto_bm/README.md

 # Synopsys Import Yocto Build Manifest - import_yocto_bm.py

 # OVERVIEW
-This script is provided under an OSS license as an example of how to use the Black Duck APIs to import components from a manifest list.
+This script is provided under an OSS license as an example of how to use the Black Duck APIs to import components from a Yocto project manifest.

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.